esa-tu-darmstadt/tapasco-examples/ethernet-transmission-test/README.md

 # Ethernet Transmission Test

 In this example, we connect two FPGAs using a 100G Ethernet connection.
+On one FPGA we use the `EthernetTransmitter` PE to send specific data over the network to a second FPGA, where the `EthernetReceiver` PE waits for the data.
+The host software checks whether the transmitted data is received correctly.
+Both FPGAs must be connected to the same host CPU via PCIe and be connected by the respective 100G Ethernet connection to each other.

 ## Build Hardware